Join 5,200+

 As a journalist, I've been reporting on this list for several years.
 So I know all too well despite the incredible dedication of the team at Transgender Europe to catalogue these murders across the world, they represent only a fraction of those that take place.

 The report relies mainly on media reporting on deaths.
 When you zoom out and consider thatnot every murder is covered in the press, and in many countries, transgender identities are not even recorded in official reporting, the figures available are an even clearer call to action.
-Look at an even bigger picture, and the reality is many families will live in fear of violence coming to their door, meaning many transgender people are not honoured in death, and justice is not saught.
+Look at an even bigger picture, and the reality is many families will live in fear of violence coming to their door, meaning many transgender people are not honoured in death, and justice is not sought.

 "Behind the statistical representation of numbers and percentages, there are people whose lives we value and who we, as societies, failed to protect," report authors have told me in previous years.